IObundle/iob-soc/README.md

 ## Simulate the system

-To simulate IOb-SoC, it is assumed that the simulator is installed, either locally or remotely, and has a run directory under the `hardware/simulation` directory.
-With the simulator installed, type:
+To simulate IOb-SoC, the simulator must be installed, either locally or remotely, and must have a run directory under the `hardware/simulation` directory.
+To simulate, type:
 ```
-make [sim] [SIMULATOR=simulator_dir_name] [<control parameters>]
+make [sim] [SIMULATOR=simulator_dir_name] [<control_parameters>]
 ```

-where `simulator_dir_name` is the name of the simulator's run directory, and `control parameters` are parameters that can be passed in the command line, overriding those in the system.mk file, for example, `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the simulator directory.
+where `simulator_dir_name` is the name of the simulator's run directory, and `control_parameters` are system configuration parameters passed in the command line, overriding those in the system.mk file, for example, `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the simulator directory.

 ## Run on FPGA board

-To run IOb-SoC on an FPGA board, it is assumed that the board is attached, either to the local or to a remote host, and has a run directory under the `hardware/fpga` directory.
-With the board installed, type:
+To run IOb-SoC on an FPGA board, the board must be attached, either to the local or to a remote host, and must have a run directory under the `hardware/fpga` directory.
+To simulate, type:
 ```
 make run [BOARD=<board_dir_name>] [<control parameters>]
 ```

-where `board\_dir_name` is the name of the board's run directoryand `control parameters` are parameters that can be passed in the command line details, for example, `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the board directory.
+where `board\_dir_name` is the name of the board's run directory, and `control parameters` are system configuration parameters passed in the command line, overriding those in the system.mk file, for example, `INIT_MEM=0 RUN_EXTMEM=1`, etc. For more details, read the Makefile in the board directory.

 ## Compile the documentation